trinslaptop/GraphicsMP/README.txt

   however, Trin removed this feature because they personally didn't like how it looked, and it overly complicated AABB collision and jumping.
 + There's also a pyramid of amethyst and a few others things scattered around the world.
 + The grass and leaves wave in the wind, and the mushrooms have animated textures (A lot of the animations are pretty subtle so as to not be garish).
-+ The torches are slightly orange point lights
++ The torches are slightly orange point lights and are attenuated.
-+ Torches give of smoke and ember particles
++ Torches give of smoke and ember particles.
-+ Walking gives of dust particles
++ Walking gives of dust particles.

 + The skybox uses cubemaps to efficiently render the textures around the player.
 This was based on https://learnopengl.com/Advanced-OpenGL/Cubemaps.
 + There is also a animated cloud plane.
 Look for easter eggs in the clouds.